WanionTechnologies/Encryptable/docs/AI_SECURITY_AUDIT.md

 **PCI-DSS Compliance: Unique Achievement**

 Encryptable is the first framework to deliver a cryptographic foundation that directly satisfies and exceeds the most challenging PCI-DSS requirements—specifically those related to cryptographic data protection, key management, and data minimization.
-Its stateless, zero-knowledge architecture (no key custodians, no key storage, authenticated encryption) removes many traditional compliance obstacles.
+Its stateless, request-scoped knowledge architecture (no key custodians, no key storage, authenticated encryption) removes many traditional compliance obstacles.

 Because the remaining PCI-DSS controls (network, monitoring, access, audit) are much easier to implement when the cryptographic foundation is robust and stateless, Encryptable enables applications to achieve full PCI-DSS compliance with significantly less effort than any previous framework.